 The salt tolerance of Culver’s root is low to none; avoid planting in road ditches where salt use occurs.

-Mid-Late summer bloomer – helpful for migrating pollinators, especially since the blooms can last up to a month!
+Mid-Late summer bloomer – helpful for migrating pollinators, particularly monarch butterflies, as the blooms can last up to a month providing nectar ahead of a long migration.
+Learn more about how to attract monarch to your yard.

 Short and long-tongued bees, as well as true honeybees, are the most frequent visitors as they indulge in the plant’s nectar and pollen.
 Other pollinators include bumblebees, mason bees, masked bees, sphecid wasps, butterflies, and moths.
 In particular, the larvae of the Culver’s root borer moth feed specifically on the roots of this plant.

 The small seeds are of no interest to birds.

 Plants can be slow to establish in the landscape, not reaching their height and spread potential at around three years.
 Stems may need staking – this can be true especially if sited in a part-shade location.
 If you are finding this to be an issue, cutting back the flower stalk halfway mid-growing season to delay blooming will also help with flopping.

 At the season’s end, although the seeds are not appealing to the birds, wildlife still benefits when old plants are not cut down in fall.
 Wildlife will find refuge and overwinter in plant litter, hibernate in stems, and any old plant matter will provide a ‘blanket’ for otherwise bare soil.

 Deadheading/cutting back after flowering to about 6″ above the basal leaves will promote new foliage growth and potential rebloom later in the season.